influxdata/docs-v2/content/influxdb/v1.8/tools/flux-vscode.md

 ## Upgrade the Flux extension
 VS Code auto-updates extensions by default, but you are able to disable auto-update.
-If auto-update is disabled, [manually update your VS Code Flux extension](https://code.visualstudio.com/docs/editor/extension-gallery#_update-an-extension-manually).
+If you disable auto-update, [manually update your VS Code Flux extension](https://code.visualstudio.com/docs/editor/extension-gallery#_update-an-extension-manually).
-After updating the extension, reload VS Code to initialize the updated extensions.
+After updating the extension, reload your VS Code window ({{< keybind mac="⇧⌘P" other="Ctrl+Shift+P" >}}, and then `Reload Window`) to initialize the updated extensions.

 ## Flux extension commands